 Emily incorporates psychodynamic psychotherapy, motivational interviewing, cognitive behavioral therapy, and play therapy techniques in her clinical practice.
 She works to tailor a treatment plan that best suits each client based on age, needs, and what they hope to achieve through therapy.

-Additionally, Emily is an active member of the North Carolina Society for Clinical Social Work where she is currently serving on the board as well as helping to plan continuing education opportunities for mental health professionals.
+Additionally, Emily is an active member of the North Carolina Society for Clinical Social Work where she serves on the board and is the Mentorship Committee Chair.

 Emily is an avid reader and has an appreciation for the arts.
 She enjoys spending time with family, going on long walks with friends, and making frequent trips to the coast!